 - Men have fewer years free from disability and poor health (Health and Independence Report 2005, MOH).

 In New Zealand, prostate cancer is the most common cancer in men, around 3,000 registrations each year and about 600 deaths from prostate cancer each year (based on the statistics from the Ministry of Health 2007 – 2009 which show an average of 3082 registrations and 602 deaths).

 Men who develop prostate cancer are mostly over the age of 65.
 It rarely occurs in men younger than 55.
-About one in 13 men will develop prostate cancer before the age of 75.
+About one in eight men will develop prostate cancer in their lifetime.
 In very elderly men, prostate cancer often grows very slowly and may cause no symptoms.

 Some men are more at risk of getting prostate cancer than others, but the most important risk factor is ageing.
 Men with a family history of prostate cancer have a higher risk; that is, if the father, an uncle or a brother has had prostate cancer.